QUALITY IMPROVEMENT SPECIALIST

 KNOWLEDGE, EXPERIENCE AND SKILL:

 - Registered Nurse in good standing with Colleges of Nurses of Ontario.

-- Two or more years involvement in quality management/performance improvement or statistical analysis, or an equivalent combination.
+- Experience in quality improvement/ performance measurement or statistical analysis, or an equivalent combination is preferred.

 - Knowledge of statistical methods and theory.
-This qualification may include but is not limited to knowledge of probability theory, mathematical statistics, data analysis, sampling theory and survey/ data system/ database methodology.
+This qualification may include but is not limited to knowledge of data analysis, sampling theory and survey methodology and understanding of data system and structures.

-- Ability to identify other data repositories to assess alignment of NQuIRE® indicators.
+- Ability to identify other data repositories and assess alignment of NQuIRE® indicators.